LaurieLonecrow/RN_MVP/README.md

 This repository was created using `npx create-expo-app`.
 It contains code and other attachments for our React Native-MVP.

+## Running The Provided Code

+Run this project by cloning this repo locally and running `npm install` followed by `npm start`.
+If developing on an Iphone, also follow these directions to download the [Expo App](https://expo.dev).  `npm start` will run the local build and provide you with a QR code that will spin up the serve on your mobile device, which will update automagically with changes made to the code.

 ## 📋 Requirements

 React Native apps may target iOS 12.4 and Android 5.0 (API 21) or newer.
 You may use Windows, macOS, or Linux as your development operating system, though building and running iOS apps is limited to macOS.
 Tools like [Expo](https://expo.dev) can be used to work around this.

 ## Building a React Native app

-Follow the [Getting Started guide](https://reactnative.dev/docs/getting-started).
+The [Getting Started guide](https://reactnative.dev/docs/getting-started) is a good reference for creating a new project.
 The recommended way to install React Native depends on your project.
 Here you can find short guides for the most common scenarios:

 - [Trying out React Native][hello-world]
 - [Creating a New Application][new-app]